kathyuan28/kathyuan28.github.io/_pages/about.md

 **On matrix *shuo* in Mandarin**.

 Xuetong Yuan and Hiroaki Saito.
-In prep.
+To appear.
 In Proceedings of NACCL 32.

-**Attributing commitments: the case of Mandarin rising *ba*-declaratives**.
+**Extracting commitments: the case of Mandarin rising *ba*-declaratives**.

 Xuetong Yuan.
-In prep.
+To appear.
 In Proceedings of Sinn und Bedeutung 25.

 **Challenging the presuppositions of questions: the case of *ba*-interrogatives**. \[[paper](https://drive.google.com/file/d/1DyUrmwdEBrLDq2DmoB2NWjBD32e-UXKQ/view?usp=sharing)\].